How Myanmar security forces are using night raids to suppress protests against the coup

 But that is also exactly why neighbourhood patrols are so effective in deterring night detentions.
 They ensure civilian presence around residential blocks, so that authorities can no more be discreet, and offer a sense of mental security to the local residents.
 In times of ruthless state repression, such community-level mobilisations matter as much as the larger demonstrations.
 They send a message to the authorities that the common people can’t and won’t be intimidated into submission.

 The Myanmar military has long used shadowy tactics to quell resistance and force rebellious quarters to fall in line.
 There’s no reason it won’t continue to do so now.
 By striking down legal provisions that bar them, it has created a broad-spectrum mandate for such action.
 However, the mood in Myanmar seems unusually defiant this time.
-Night raids are being deterred at the spot and authorities aren’t being denied unhindered access to local communities.
+Night raids are being deterred at the spot and authorities are being denied unhindered access to local communities.
 If this collective resolve continues, the junta might cede ground as quickly as it took over.

 Angshuman Choudhury is a Senior Researcher at the Institute of Peace and Conflict Studies, Delhi, and former visiting fellow to the German Institute for International and Security Affairs, Berlin.